Thunderbolts (comics): Baron Helmut Zemo's Thunderbolts

-Baron Helmut Zemo summoned several of his former allies from the prior incarnations of the Masters of Evil during a rescue attempt of Goliath (the former bodyguard to Baron Heinrich Zemo).
-The summoned members included Beetle, Fixer, Moonstone and Screaming Mimi.
-Zemo took the accidental gathering as an omen, and decided to reform the Masters of Evil and attack the Avengers.
-Before they could strike, the Avengers, and the Fantastic Four were apparently killed by the villain Onslaught.
+Baron Helmut Zemo puts out a call for any members of prior incarnations of the Masters of Evil to assist him in a rescue attempt of Goliath (his former bodyguard).
+Those who answer the call include Beetle, Fixer, Moonstone and Screaming Mimi.
+Surprised that so many of his former allies were still loyal to him, Zemo was inspired to resurrect the Masters of Evil once again.
+Before they could strike, the Avengers and the Fantastic Four were apparently killed by the villain Onslaught.

-The death of the Avengers and Fantastic Four created an opportunity for Zemo and the Masters of Evil.
-Zemo realized that the world needed superpowered champions, and that his team could fill that need.
-By posing as superheroes, the Masters of Evil could gain the public trust and build a position of power that rivaled the status of the Avengers.
-Once they had gained the public's faith, Zemo believed they could gain access to all the secrets of the Avengers and S.H.I.E.L.D. once they were in ultimate power.
-Zemo then planned to sell the secrets they found to the criminal underworld.
+When both the Avengers and the Fantastic Four were declared dead, Zemo saw a unique opportunity.
+Realizing that the world needed superpowered champions, he planned to disguise the Masters as a group of new, independent superheroes who would claim to be inspired by the example of the Avengers.
+Once they had gained the public's faith, Zemo hoped to convince S.H.I.E.L.D. to take on the Masters as an official team, giving him access to technologies and state secrets of immeasurable value while also putting him in a position to protect other supervillains from the law in exchange for tribute.

 The villains adopted new heroic costumes and codenames.
 Baron Zemo became the patriotic American Citizen V, patterned after a WWII hero his father killed.
-Former Human Torch and Spider-Man foe Beetle became MACH-1, using a new high-tech suit designed by Fixer.
+Former Human Torch and Spider-Man foe Beetle became MACH-1, using a new high-tech suit.
 Fixer became the gadget-wielding Techno.
 Long time Avengers enemy Goliath became the powerhouse Atlas.
 Screaming Mimi became Songbird, her damaged abilities aided by technology Zemo had adapted from ex-Master Klaw.
 Moonstone was secretly freed from the Vault and added to the team by Zemo, who extracted a promise of loyalty from her.
-She was to be Zemo's personal enforcer against any betrayal committed by the others.
-She took the alias Meteorite.
-Calling themselves the Thunderbolts, the six new 'heroes' were ready for action.
+She was to be Zemo's personal enforcer against any betrayal committed by the others, using the alias "Meteorite".
+Calling themselves the "Thunderbolts", the six new 'heroes' debuted to the world.

-The team found tremendous success as superheroic champions.
-The public began to think of the Thunderbolts as heroes.
-After several adventures, some of the villains began to think of themselves the same way.
-Dallas Riordan, an aide to the Mayor of New York, befriended the new heroes.
+The team found tremendous success as superheroic champions and quickly gained the public's affection and trust.
+Unbeknownst to Zemo, his teammates began to see the value they could bring to the world as heroes and started to question the true mission of the Thunderbolts.
+Dallas Riordan, an aide to the Mayor of New York, became their closest ally.